DavidVorick/CodeCommit/UserSpecification.md

 When any of the workflows are running, they will be logging their activity in the agent-config/logs/ directory.

-The core logic for interfacing with the logs is in the 'logging' module.
+The core logic for interfacing with the logs is in the 'logger' module.

 ## Safety